-The Association manages a segment of the members' insurance business.
-The results of this business flow from the insurance pools under management and are incorporated into the members' overall results, where applicable.
-The insurance pools under management are as follows:
+The Association administers the sharing mechanisms for a segment of the members' insurance business.
+The results of this business flow from the insurance pools under administration and are incorporated into the members' overall results, where applicable.
+The insurance pools under administration are as follows:

-• The FARM provides a residual automobile insurance market for owners and operators of motor vehicles required by law to have insurance who may otherwise have difficulty obtaining such insurance in the following provinces and territories: Alberta, Ontario, Nova Scotia, Prince Edward Island, New Brunswick, Newfoundland and Labrador, Yukon, Northwest Territories, and Nunavut.
+The FARM ensures the availability of a residual automobile insurance market for owners and operators of motor vehicles required by law to have insurance who may otherwise have difficulty obtaining such insurance in the following provinces and territories: Alberta, Ontario, Nova Scotia, Prince Edward Island, New Brunswick, Newfoundland and Labrador, Yukon, Northwest Territories, and Nunavut.